Skip to content

 Grade: B-minus

-Measures the percentage of long-term care patients that needed additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and taking a bath.
-Many in the industry would argue that this is a reasonable measure of a resident's well-being.
+This metric measures the percentage of long-term stay patients who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and using the bathroom.
+Many would argue this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile